 However, I think I may go back to succulents in the planters moving forward, now that the clematis is taking hold on the lacy backdrop of the mirror and the oak leaf hydrangea is nicely filling out the corner behind the bird bath we turned into a planter.

-Before I found just the perfect planter for the shelf under the mirror, I used to decorate that area with a yoga frog which I found at Pier One about seven or eight years ago.
+Before I found just the perfect planter for the shelf under the mirror, I used to decorate that area with a yoga frog which I found at Pier One years ago.

 Creative Planter Ideas to Hide Ugly Features

 Concrete can add a sculptural quality to the garden as well as add a bit of height that can block the view of ugly elements such as downspouts and utility wires and pipes.
-We found this planter at an out of the way garden centre that we just happened to be passing by.
+We found this planter at an out of the way garden centre that we stumble upon.
 It’s worth the effort to stop and look; you never know what you might find!

-Not all concrete has to be used for planting though.
+However, not all concrete has to be used for planting.
 Think about where you might want to add an accent with some statuary.
 My husband added the ‘cool’ sunglasses as a joke one day; gotta love his humour!

 Creative Planter Ideas with Upcycling

 My favourite creative planter ideas are completely upcycled.
 Planters can take the form of many unexpected cast aways.
-Here are two examples: 1) an old milk can on top of an upcycled fire pit.
+Here are two examples: 1) an old milk can on top of a fire pit upcycle.

 2) A discarded chair upcycled with the help of a hyptertufa planter.
-If you ever wanted to try your hand at making hypertufa, check out our full how-to here.
+If you ever wanted to try your hand at making a succulent seat cushion hypertufa planter, check out our full how-to here.

-Be on the lookout for moveable stands at garage sales to use for container gardening; they allow a lot of flexibility of placement in the garden.
+Be on the lookout for moveable stands at garage sales to beautify your yard with a container garden on the cheap; they allow flexibility of placement in the garden.

 Cedar is an ideal material to use as a planter box for its durability and weather resistance.
 Below is another idea for using cedar planter boxes.
-Here, we have set the planter box below a trellis that we built to screen our view from the front porch of our neighbour’s garbage cans.
+Here, we have set the planter box below a trellis.
 Each year we plant annuals that wind their way through the trellis.
 It’s a beautiful way to hide an ugly view.

 Subscribe and Pin